What Does "Beautiful Architecture" Really Mean?

-What criteria do we need to determine if the architecture in front of us is beautiful or not?
+What criteria do we use to decide whether the architecture in front of us is beautiful or not?

 Canons

-The culture of each nation dictates its own vision of architecture.
-From the earliest times, we endowed the structures with sacred meaning.
+Every nation's culture dictates its own vision of architecture.
+From the earliest times, we have endowed buildings with sacred meaning.
 European architecture has its origins in Byzantium and Rome.
-Beautiful, meant to be made according to tradition, to order.
-Over the centuries almost nothing has changed.
-One good book on architecture was enough for 200-300 years.
-Questions about beauty were reduced to a question of conformity to canons.
+To be beautiful meant to be made according to tradition, to the established order.
+Over the centuries, almost nothing changed.
+A single good book on architecture was enough to last 200 or 300 years.
+Questions about beauty came down to a question of conformity to the canons.

-Few of the classicist architects strove for originality.
-Among them reigned almost complete unanimity about how should be arranged all the elements of the facade and the internal layout of the building.
+Few classicist architects strove for originality.
+Among them reigned an almost complete consensus about how every element of the facade and the building's interior layout should be arranged.

 Andrea Palladio, Villa Rotonda